vacu9708/Data-structure/Tree/Red-Black tree/readme.md

 - **Case 5**:: The new node's parent is red but the uncle is black; the new node is added to the left of the left child or to the right of the right child (the "line" configuration).
     - **Action**: Perform a rotation on the grandparent (right or left, respectively), swap the colors of the grandparent and parent, and recheck the tree.
 ## Cases During Deletion
-Deletion can be more complex due to the need to replace the deleted node and potentially rebalance the tree.
+Deletion can be more complex due to the need to replace the deleted node and potentially rebalance the tree.<br>
 The cases during deletion are:
 - **Case 1**: The sibling of the node being fixed is red.
     - **Action**: Recolor the sibling and the parent, and perform a rotation on the parent.
 - **Case 2**: The sibling and its children are black.